-Beverly is an filmmaker based in Tucson, Arizona, and Professor in the School of Theatre, Film & Television at the University of Arizona.
-Her 2004 diary/documentary Laramie Inside Out, an exploration of the aftermath of Matthew Shepard’s 1998 murder in her hometown community, won the Best of Arizona award at the 2004 Arizona International Film Festival, and had its US broadcast premiere on PBS in June 2007.
+Beverly is a filmmaker based in Tucson, Arizona, and Professor in the School of Theatre, Film & Television at the University of Arizona.
+She is also a longtime Tucson musician, whose band the Wayback Machine has been playing for the greater hippie diaspora of southern Arizona and New Mexico for nearly 20 years.
+Her 2004 diary/documentary Laramie Inside Out, about the aftermath of Matthew Shepard’s 1998 murder in her hometown community, won the Best of Arizona award at the 2004 Arizona International Film Festival, and had its US broadcast premiere on PBS in June 2007.
 Laramie Inside Out is distributed by New Day Films, Filmoption/Canada, and American Public Television.
 It has been featured at dozens of universities, conferences and community events across the country, and purchased for the permanent collections of nearly 400 colleges and universities, as well as public libraries, high schools, church resource centers and community education programs.
 Seckinger’s other films have been screened at international festivals in the US, Europe, Canada, Australia and Latin America.
-She was a founding member of the UA Committee (now Institute) for Lesbian, Gay, Bisexual and Transgender Studies, and since 1993 has directed the annual Lesbian Looks Film Series.
-She is in the process of establishing a Center for Documentary at the University of Arizona, and is co-director of the DocScapes screening series.
-Seckinger is a longtime member of the University Film and Video Association, and currently heads the Web Operations team for New Day Films, the leading filmmaker-owned distribution company for social issue documentary films.
+Seckinger is currently developing a film about four longtime leaders in the immigrant justice movement in Southern Arizona, and providing media support for the Pima County Justice for All campaign.
+She was a founding member of the UA Committee (now Institute) for LGBT Studies, and since 1993 has directed the annual Lesbian Looks Film Series.
+She is in the process of establishing a Center for Documentary at the University of Arizona, and co-directs the DocScapes screening and workshop series.
+Seckinger is a longtime member of the University Film and Video Association, and a member-owner of New Day Films, the leading filmmaker-owned distribution company for social issue documentary films.

 VICTORIA WESTOVER—Executive Producer